Kount/kount-ris-python-sdk/docs/Home.rst

     ===========================================================85 passed in 71.87 seconds ==========

-with incorrect / missing salt the integration tests will raise a **ValueError: Configured SALT phrase is incorrect.**
+with incorrect / missing configurationKey the integration tests will raise a **ValueError: Configured configurationKey is incorrect.**

 ::